 One of these written assignments will be a mid-course

-the day they are due.
+accept any paper submitted after the due date.
 The average of these papers (and quizzes) will be weighted

 Each student will pursue a semester-long

-project which focuses on a comparison on a Greco-Roman myth
+project which focuses on an extended comparison on a

 must include use of both ancient (primary) and secondary